pieterjd/springcloud-helloworld/README.md

 * Each REST endpoint returns an object.
 This makes it easy to change the return values.

    Suppose an endpoint returns a String.
 After some time, you need to return a List as well.
 Now the response of the endpoint breaks the consuming clients.
 If an object is returned, you can add a field without breaking anything, because spring only unserializes the field it's aware of.
 * Configure the server port explicitly.
-This avoids port collision :)
+This avoids port collision :smiley:

-From the level 2 series: keep in mind hystrix wraps the class containing the ``@HystrixCommand`` annotation in a **PROXY CLASS** - I've put it in bold as this is very important.
+* From the level 2 series: keep in mind hystrix wraps the class containing the ``@HystrixCommand`` annotation in a **PROXY CLASS** - I've put it in bold as this is very important.
   * if the fallbackMethod is a method in the same class it will not work, [because of the proxy class](https://youtu.be/1EIb-4ipWFk?list=PLqq-6Pq4lTTbXZY_elyGv7IkKrfkSrX5e&t=517)!
   * My solution:
     1. The service class containing the method that can go awry, also contains the fallback method.
 No ``@HystrixCommand`` involved here
     1. The ``RestController`` class has the service autowired.
+To be precise: the service wrapped in **the proxy class**.
 The endpoint calling the awry service method **is** annotated with the``@HystrixCommand`` annotation
-    1. The fallbackMethod defined in the ``RestController`` class just delegates to the fallback method of the autowired service
+    1. The fallbackMethod defined in the ``RestController`` class just delegates to the fallback method of the autowired service.
+This is not an issue, as the fallback method is also wrapped in the proxy class